MacHu-GWU/Dev-Exp-Share/docs/source/01-AWS/14-Machine-Learning/04-Augmented-AI-Root/04-Pdf-to-Data-Solution/README.rst

 .. tab:: 3.
 Textract

-    Once the text extract is done, Textract will store the Machine Readable extracted data in JSON to S3 bucket.
+    Once the text-extract operation is done, Textract will store the "machine readable extracted data" in JSON format in S3 bucket.
 Since this process may takes long (if it is 100+ pages PDF), you can configure to send an notification to the SNS topic when it is done.

 .. tab:: 4.
 Extracted Text